The Basics of Marketing GMOs

 For all but the most stringent anti-GMO companies, consumer concerns represent a significant public perception challenge.
-Even if GMO labeling regulations fail (which seems unlikely) consumers increasingly have the motivation and ability to research and uncover information about suppliers and ingredients.
+Even if GMO labeling regulations fail (which seems unlikely) consumers increasingly have the motivation to research information about suppliers and ingredients.
 In addition, retailers like Whole Foods are beginning to put pressure on manufacturers to label products with GMOs.
 In other words, it might be naïve to expect to be able to avoid the issue.

 Whether you engage in a transparency campaign or another public information campaign, your company must understand the science behind GMOs, which remain approved by regulators like the FDA.
 When even environmentalists are questioning anti-GMO sentiment, continuing with using and marketing GMOs might be a position that’s becoming more viable.